 Once someone has decided to get clean and start down the road towards recovery, one of the most important things they need to do right away is ditch any drugs they’re still holding.
-This step is absolutely critical because there’s simply nothing good that can come from holding on to that stash.
+This step is critical because there’s simply nothing good that can come from holding on to the stash in your medicine cabinet.

-In a nutshell, if it’s an item that the individual associates with drug use, they need to get rid of it.
-How they do that depends largely on the drugs they have, where they live, and what options are available to them.
+In a nutshell, if it’s an item that the individual associate with drug use, they need to get rid of it.
+How they do that depends mainly on their drugs, where they live, and what options are available to them.

 The individual should render the drugs completely useless.
 In many cases, the absolute best way to do this is by burning the stash; however, unless the person lives on a farm or large property where they have access to a burn barrel or fire pit, incineration likely isn’t an option.
 Don’t attempt to burn the drugs in a barbecue, either—it’s simply too dangerous.